Tired After Eating? 6 Tips to Boost Your Energy

 6. Eat lunch

 Just because you’re tired after eating doesn’t mean you should stop eating.
 Try eating smaller portions of the right foods.
 Are you looking for a tasty lunch that won’t sit in your stomach all afternoon?
-Give the following recipe a try:

 You can prepare this fruity quinoa salad in the evening and eat it the next day for lunch at work.